isomerpages/cris-precise/_for-everyone/Our Data Users/PRECISE: SG100K Driver Projects.md

 <td rowspan="1" colspan="1">
 <ol data-tight="true" class="tight">
 <li>
-<p>Investigate associations between established non-invasive Chronic Liver
+<p>Conduct phenotypic associations of macronutrients with visceral adiposity
-Disease (CLD) biomarkers and cardiometabolic outcomes.</p>
+as primary outcome, and the visceral fat linked cardiometabolic traits and diseases as secondary outcomes in multiethnic Asian population.</p>
 </li>
 <li>
 <p>Evaluate how these associations relate to major adverse cardiac events.</p>